What is the Bitcoin Market Cycle?

 The relationship between Bitcoin and the S&P 500 – referred to as a correlation – is largely positive.
 In other words, the prices of Bitcoin and the S&P 500 generally rise and fall together.
 However, they don’t always follow one another and when they do it’s not always to a similar degree or high correlation.

 In recent years, as the cryptocurrency market has become more mainstream and institutional investors have entered the ecosystem, the positive correlation between Bitcoin and the S&P 500 has been noticeable.
-Based on coefficient readings taken on the first week day of each month, the average annual correlation to Bitcoin for the S&P 500 was 0.51, 0.43 & 0.53, in that order respectively from 2020 to 2022.
-Taking 2022 as an example, for every 10% BTC rose the benchmark index moved up 5.1%.
-However, in 2023 the correlation has been more varied, with sustained periods of negative correlation.
+Based on coefficient readings taken on the first week day of each month, the average annual correlation to Bitcoin for the S&P 500 was 0.51in 2024 (January to May)..
+That means this year, for every 10% BTC rose the benchmark index moved up 5.1%.
+However, in 2024 the correlation has been varied, with periods of negative correlation.

 It's important to note that correlation can change over time and the relationship between Bitcoin and the S&P 500 can be influenced by a variety of factors, including macroeconomic events, geopolitical tensions, and regulatory developments.